-- doing research about a legal problem;
+- do research about a legal problem;

-- preparing court documents;
+- prepare court documents;

-- attendance with a client at mediation;
+- attend with a client at mediation;

 Another type of limited scope family law service involves a lawyer taking responsibility for one or more issues, such as equalization of property, while leaving other issues to the client.

 Like many concepts related to limited scope retainers, the difference between horizontal and vertical unbundling was articulated by Forrest Mosten, “Unbundled Legal Services Today and Predictions for the Future” (Fall 2012) Family Advocate 14-21: <http://www.mostenmediation.com/books/articles/Unbundled_Legal_Services_Today_and_Predictions.pdf>